useblocks/sphinx-needs/docs/directives/needbar.rst

 | Use ``:ylabels:`` to set labels for row of the data.

 ``:xlabels:`` and/or ``:xlabels:`` must get a comma separated string and the amount of labels must match the amount of values/lines from content.
+It is even possible to use ``FROM_DATA`` as string to fetch the labels from the content

 .. hint::
    In a normal bar chart, the ``:xlabels:`` are used for the labels of the x-axis on the chart.
    The ``:ylabels:`` are used for the labels of legend.
    But if you use `horizontal`_ or `transpose`_, the meaning of ``:x_axis_title:`` and ``:y_axis_title:`` will automatically be changed.

-.. needbar:: Labels example
+.. needbar:: Labels example 1
    :legend:
    :xlabels: a, b, c
    :ylabels: Z, Y, X, W